awesomepack/Mortality_By_Meat_Consumption/README.md

 Extract

-- We debated on what data to use at the start until we decided on meat consumption and mortality due to the datasets being useful in drawing a simple correlation.
+- We debated on what data to use at the start until we decided on meat consumption and mortality.
+- How does meat consumption play a role in incidental poisoning?
+Is it mere correlation?
+What is the death rate for countries that eat alot of meat?
+Countries that eat less?

   - Data: